Lamer87/Space_Engineers_DLC_unlocker/README.md

   - This is meant to unlock DLC blocks, so you can use them without paying for DLC.

     - Unfortunately, skins cannot be unlocked the same way, as they use a different method than blocks.

+  - To play multiplayer, please restore the backup files included in the archive, otherwise the game hangs on "connection" (this is new to me and requires further investigation)

   - I will update the unlocker at every DLC release.